amit-upadhyay-IT/crypt-git/README.md

 > Got some important files which you don't want to share publicly but still want to use github as VCS for your softwares.
 Crypt-git can help you.

-crypt-git is a command line utility written in node.js which enables to encrypt important files when you push them on GitHub repo and decrypt then when you want to work remotely.
+crypt-git is a command line utility written in node.js which enables to encrypt important files when you push them on GitHub repo and decrypt then when you want to work locally on your system.
 Doing this is very very simple with 'crypt-git'.

 ## Installation